Sienci-Labs/Resources/lmmk2/the-basics/lmk2-workholding.md

 title: Workholding 🕳️
 menu_order: 5
 post_status: publish
 post_excerpt: Workholding is the method you use to keep material secured while cutting on a CNC machine.
-Methods include T-tracks, threaded inserts, clamps and hot glue.
+Methods include T-tracks, threaded inserts, clamps, hot glue and more.
 post_date: 2022-03-17 19:45:00
 taxonomy:
     knowledgebase_cat: lmk2-the-basics